-THANK YOU everyone for coming out and making a difference in our local community for Be Crazy Rich SERVE day!!
+THANK YOU, NBCC community, for making a difference in our local community during last fall's Be Crazy Rich SERVE day!!

 Together we shared the love of Jesus by: